Illinois Service: Proposed expansion

-The routes were to have been added in late 2015 but were put on hold by then-Governor Bruce Rauner.
+The Quad Cities and the Rockford-Chicago portion of the Black Hawk were to have been added in late 2015 but were put on hold by then-Governor Bruce Rauner.
 They were resurrected and funded in 2019 as part of a transportation bill supported by Governor J.B.
 Pritzker.
+In 2023, Pritzker announced that the Rockford-Chicago train will be operated by Metra.

 In addition to the two new routes, a committee was formed in late 2021 to study and promote extending the Chicago–Quincy route to Hannibal, Missouri.

-In early 2022, studies are underway to reinstate Amtrak service to Peoria from Chicago.